aoijs/documentation/functions/usdhasanyperm.md

----
-description: Checks if the user has at least one of the required perms
----

 # $hasAnyPerm

 This functionw ill check if the user has at least one of the specified perms inside of the function.